ibm-cloud-docs/assistant-data/install-140.md

     - `global.image.repository`: Specify your docker registry url, including the {namespace-name}.
 For example `{cluster4d-master-node}:8500/{namespace-name}`.
     - `global.icp.masterHostname`: Specify the hostname of the master node of your cloud instance.
 Do not include the protocol prefix (`https://`) or port number (`:8443`).
 If you are using a load balancer, specify the load balancer hostname.
 For example: `my.company.name.icp.net` or ` mywacluster-balancer.example.com`.
     - `global.icp.masterIP`: Specify the IP address of the master node.
 If you are using a load balancer and have multiple master nodes, specify the private IP address of master node number 1.
     - `global.languages.{language-name}`: Change the value for an individual language to **true** to enable it.
 Only English is enabled by default.
-Additional resources are required to add support for any other languages, except Czech.
+Additional resources are required to add support for some other languages.
 See [Language considerations](#install-140-lang-reqs).
     - `license`: Read the license files that are provided in the `LICENSES` directory within the archive package.
 If you agree to the terms, set this configuration setting to **accept**.

        You cannot install the product if you do not accept the license.